Kaboom242/quillquest-stories/The_Archivist_Mage_and_Her_Living_History/Chapters/Book1-Chapter6-Buried_Secrets_in_Millbrook.md

 "He figured it out," I whispered.
 "Whatever's happening with Westmere, it's not random.
 Someone knows exactly what they're looking for."

-A sound from downstairs made us both freeze—the creak of the front door opening.
+A sound from downstairs—a slow, deliberate creak—made us both freeze.
 Kael's eyes met mine, and I saw my own alarm reflected there.
 We hadn't been expecting anyone.

 Footsteps moved across the wooden floor below, deliberate and unhurried.
 Whoever had entered wasn't trying to be stealthy, but that somehow made it worse.
 It suggested confidence—the kind that comes from knowing you have every right to be somewhere, or from not caring who might object.

-Kael moved toward the study door, but I caught his arm.
+Kael moved toward the study door, his hand hovering near the utility knife on his belt.
+I caught his arm, shaking my head.
 "Wait," I whispered, pressing my ear to the floor.
 The footsteps had stopped directly below us, in what I remembered as the main sitting room.
+My heart pounded, every sense alert.

 Then a voice called up from downstairs—cultured, patient, and terrifyingly familiar from my brief encounter at the Guild.